 - Three years of back tax returns (not including this year’s return)

-- Six years of FBAR reports (not including this year’s report).
+- Six years of FBAR reports (not including this year’s information).
 FBARs are only required if you have had over $10,000 in all your foreign financial accounts at any time during the year

-- Signed statement on the Certification by U.S. Person Residing Outside of the U.S.
+- Signed statement on the Certification by a U.S. Person Residing Outside of the U.S.